Virupakshi1998/sap-btp-free-tier-access-issue/README.md

 ## Issue 3: Account Creation Failure (DCPP_017 Error)
 After entering the required details using my university email, the process fails with:

 ![alt text](ErrorCode_DCPP_017.png)

 I retried several times—same error.

+# 🆘 Support Ticket
+I raised a support request through the SAP community.
+It has been 3 days with no response yet.

+# Request for Community Help
+If anyone has:

+Faced similar errors

+Solved DCPP_017

+Successfully enabled Free Tier using university email

+Has insights into BAS access limitations

+Your guidance will truly help me continue my SAP learning journey.

+Thank you in advance!